salvadornm/cerisse/docs/tips.md

 # Tips

-Small tips on installation of auxiliary files and scripts
+This page shos some small tips reagarding installation of auxiliary files and scripts, that may help with the workflow of the simulatiom.
+It is also wseful to check the Errors page (CHECK) for common mistakes.

 ## yt